dragonflyDevon-poyo1810 (2)

 • Make sure there is no wire or anything harmful to the kitten.

-• Give your new cat a new post.
-Put a new scratching post (at least one metre tall) inside the safe room.
+• Give your new cat a new scratching post.
+Put a new scratching post (at least one metre tall) in the safe room.
 Scratching is a natural and comforting behaviour for cats.
 It’s also essential that the scratching post is new and has not been used by other cats.
 Your new cat does not want to be stressed by the smells of other cats while s/he is first adapting to their new surroundings.

 • Give your cat some cat toys for entertainment.
 Provide toys such as mice and balls in the safe room when you are not around.